 Skip to main content

-• get_agent_config() - Returns an AgentConfig instance describing prompt, output, model provider, and model name
+• get_agent_config() — returns an AgentConfig describing the model provider, model name, structured output type, tools, and instructions.

 AgentConfig